Haidarmm/Documentation/content/community_copy/index.md

 ## Sponsorship

-[Eviden Company](https://eviden.com/fr-fr/) fully support our community :  access to Qaptiva systems for events and hackathons, subject to case-by-case discussion.
+[Eviden Company](https://eviden.com/fr-fr/) fully support our community in the future: access to Qaptiva systems for events and hackathons, subject to case-by-case discussion.

 ![image](/uploads/Logotype_Eviden_RGB_Black.png)